-Movement education and childbirth support, serving Brooklyn and NYC
+Movement education and perinatal support, serving Brooklyn and NYC

 As a Registered Professional Member of the International Somatic Movement Education and Therapy Association, I meet the high Standards of Practice and uphold the Code of Ethics.
 For more information visit www.ISMETA.org